Most notices have a 30-day deadline — act fast

 About Section 143(2) Notice in Barnala

 At its core, Section 143(2) Notice is the professional process of responding to and resolving income tax notices issued by the Indian tax authorities.
-But that simple definition hides a lot of technical complexity.
 Each notice is issued under a specific section of the Income Tax Act, and the required response is governed by procedural rules, time limits, and judicial precedents that have evolved over decades.
-For Barnala taxpayers, the practical scope of Section 143(2) Notice typically covers six layers of work: (1) notice analysis — identifying the section, the assessment year, the issue raised, the reply deadline, and the underlying data trigger (AIS mismatch, third-party information under Section 133(6), survey findings, etc.); (2) document reconciliation — pulling together Form 26AS, AIS, TIS, bank statements, books of accounts, ITR copies, and supporting evidence to map every figure mentioned in the notice; (3) legal research — identifying relevant judicial precedents from the Chandigarh ITAT bench, Punjab & Haryana High Court, and other High Courts to support your position; (4) reply drafting — preparing a structured response that answers every query, cites the applicable law, encloses supporting evidence, and pre-empts likely follow-up queries; (5) e-filing — uploading the reply through the income tax e-proceedings portal with digital signature where required, within the deadline; and (6) follow-up and representation — tracking the portal for further communications, attending hearings (now mostly via video conference under the faceless scheme), and pushing the matter to a favourable closure.
+For Barnala taxpayers, the practical scope of Section 143(2) Notice typically covers six layers of work: (1) notice analysis — identifying the section, the assessment year, the issue raised, the reply deadline, and the underlying data trigger; (2) document reconciliation — pulling together Form 26AS, AIS, TIS, bank statements, books of accounts, ITR copies, and supporting evidence; (3) legal research — identifying relevant judicial precedents from the Chandigarh ITAT bench and Punjab & Haryana High Court; (4) reply drafting — preparing a structured response that answers every query and cites applicable law; (5) e-filing — uploading the reply through the income tax e-proceedings portal within the deadline; and (6) follow-up and representation — attending hearings and pushing the matter to a favourable closure.
 At easevalue advisors, we deliver all six layers as a single integrated engagement.
-Fees in Barnala range from ₹15,000 – ₹75,000 depending on complexity, and the typical timeframe is 3–9 months.
-We've now handled over 500+ notices, and our 99+% positive outcome rate reflects the depth and care we put into every case.
+Fees in Barnala range from ₹15,000 – ₹75,000, timeframe is 3–9 months, and our 99+% positive outcome rate reflects the depth we bring to every case.

 Why Barnala Taxpayers